-LP15.0 ADVICE AND GUIDANCE
+16. ADVICE AND GUIDANCE

-LP15.1 The Licensing Authority recognises the valuable cultural, social and business importance that premises and events requiring a licence under the Licensing Act 2003, as amended, provide and welcomes the diversity of activities that are provided by licence holders.
+16.1 The Licensing Authority recognises the valuable cultural, social and business importance that premises and events requiring a licence under the 2003 Act, as amended, provide and welcomes the diversity of activities that are provided by licence holders.
 In respect of new businesses and developments involving licensable activities, the Licensing Authority welcomes an early opportunity to offer advice and guidance whether before or after planning permission has been sought.
 At this stage, it is often easier and more cost effective to integrate issues such as crime and disorder, transport and public safety into the early design stages.
-With regard to existing businesses, discussions prior to submitting an application under the Licensing Act 2003, as amended, will be encouraged to assist applicants to develop their operating schedule.
+With regard to existing businesses, discussions prior to submitting an application under the 2003 Act will be encouraged to assist applicants to develop their operating schedule.
 The Licensing Authority, Hertfordshire Police and/or Hertfordshire County Fire and Rescue Service will offer as much advice and guidance to applicants as resources permit.